 DatabaseInstance object describing the instance that has just

 been created.
-You can go to the GCP Console to see the instance.
+You can go to the Cloud Console to see the instance.

 From this point on, you can manage the database as described in the Cloud SQL documentation.